open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 > [!NOTE]
-> When the protocol is set to `OtlpExportProtocol.HttpProtobuf` a signal-specific path will be appended automatically to the base endpoint when constructing exporters.
+> When the protocol is set to `OtlpExportProtocol.HttpProtobuf` a signal-specific path will be appended automatically to the base URL when constructing exporters.

 ## Configuration